-BOM to share long-term predictions, frost prediction advice
+BOM to share long-term predictions, frost management advice

 26 February 2019

-The Bureau of Meteorology will provide the latest information on long-term weather forecasts, and advice on frost prediction, at the 2019 Citrus Technical Forum.
+The Bureau of Meteorology will provide the latest information on long-term weather forecasts, and predicting and dealing with frosts, at the 2019 Citrus Technical Forum.

 With climate change playing a major part in long-term plans for citrus, Citrus Australia CEO Nathan Hancock said it was important for growers to receive as much information on this issue as possible.